demmlerj/blue-green_helsinki/README.md

 # blue-green_helsinki
-Blue-green coverage of Helsinki area at the Statistics Finland 250 m grid based on Corine landcover data and Open Street Map
+Small example of blue-green coverage of Helsinki area at the Statistics Finland 250 m grid based on Corine landcover data and Open Street Map